hirasohail5/Chess-Project/README.md

 ---

 ## Conclusion
--**Knights' Gambit** demonstrates the power of data structures and algorithms in creating an engaging, strategic chess game.
+**Knights' Gambit** demonstrates the power of data structures and algorithms in creating an engaging, strategic chess game.
 The project highlights practical applications of graphs, trees, stacks, and AI algorithms like Minimax and Alpha-Beta Pruning, providing a robust gameplay experience